Fresh Bitcoin ETF hopes back BTC’s swift rally above $40,000 By Cointelegraph - Up News Info

 Fresh Bitcoin ETF hopes back BTC’s swift rally above $40,000

-Crypto investors are seeing gains in Ether (ETH) and (BTC) today after the successful launch of ‘s London hard fork and a series of new Bitcoin ETF filings, resulting in a rally that propelled BTC’s price 9% higher and caused Ether to gain 11.75% which pushed the altcoin closer to the elusive $3,000 level.
+Crypto investors are seeing gains in Ether (ETH) and (BTC) on Aug.
+5 after the successful launch of ‘s London hard fork and a series of new Bitcoin exchange-traded fund filings, resulting in a rally that propelled BTC’s price 9% higher and caused Ether to gain 11.75%, which pushed the altcoin closer to the elusive $3,000 level.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.